[Personality Test] I took the PCM test! Learn your own characteristics and use them in your work

 My name is Miyoshi and I work in recruitment at Beyond Co., Ltd

-Speaking of my personal life, I recently went to Hong Kong and Macau.
+On a more personal note, I recently went to Hong Kong and Macau.

-There's a lot to learn by experiencing things for yourself, rather than reading about someone else's experience online.
+There's so much you can learn by experiencing things for yourself, rather than just reading someone else's experiences online.

-It was also fun to be able to have fun with people from other countries through the atmosphere and gestures, even though we couldn't communicate in the same language.
+It was also enjoyable to connect with people from other countries through atmosphere and gestures, even without a common language.

 At Beyond, all employees undergo this assessment and training.

-The PCM diagnosis classifies people's personalities and communication styles into six characteristics and considers how to communicate effectively based on each person's "personality type.
+The PCM assessmentclassifies people's personalities and communication styles into six characteristics, and based on each person's "personality type," ithelps you consider how to communicate effectively.

-In other words, knowing your "type" can give you hints on how to improve how you interact with others.
+In other words, it's about knowing your own "type" and getting hints to improve how you interact with others.

 In this article, I would like to introduce PCM diagnosis based on what I noticed after actually undergoing the diagnosis